adunning/dissertation/4-reading-alexander.md

 > | Often it is helpful to have reread a book and remember it;
 > | More often, add a hand: what you will have will be, I think, plain.

 There was good reason to be on good terms with Malmesbury, which is only twenty kilometres from Cirencester.
 Henry III appears to have travelled directly between the two locations during his visit in July 1241 [@anonymous:1901calendar, p.
 3:255; cited in @luce:1979history, p.
 36].
-The abbot of Malmesbury witnesses a number of important charters found in the Cirencester cartulary, and a mandate from Stephen Langton as archbishop of Canterbury makes the abbot responsible for ensuring that the bishop of Worcester did not interfere with the churches belonging to Cirencester abbey [@ross:1964cartulary, p.
+The abbot of Malmesbury witnesses several charters found in the Cirencester cartulary, and a mandate from Stephen Langton as archbishop of Canterbury likely issued between 1219 and 1228 makes the abbot responsible for ensuring that the bishop of Worcester did not encroach on the churches belonging to Cirencester abbey [@ross:1964cartulary, p.
 2:367 (no. 406)].

 The final verse epistle of *Sol meldunensis* builds on the theme of judgement and correction, once again borrowing from Reginald of Canterbury, here addressing Gilbert Crispin, abbot of Westminster from 1085 to 1117 [printed in @wright:1872anglo, pp. 2:259–60].
 The first group of lines (according to the manuscript's own divisions) correspond to Reginald's lines 23–28 and 37–38; the last to his 39–40.
-Galfridus also adds something else, via a quotation from Alexander Neckam: a desire to correspond.
-The two errors made by the scribe in this couplet suggest that he was probably quoting the original from memory, whereas the quotation of Reginald is flawless.
-It appears on fol.
-212v as follows:<!-- check if there is a McD ed -->
+Geoffrey also adds something else, via a quotation from Alexander Neckam: a desire to correspond.
+The two errors made by the scribe in this couplet suggest that he was probably quoting the original from memory, whereas the quotation of Reginald is flawless:

 > | ¶ Nunc pater et domne tu uideris hic liber omne⸵
 > |     Seu punctum tulerit^[Cf. Horace, *De arte poetica* 343–44: 'omne tulit punctum qui miscuit utile dulci, / lectorem delectando pariterque monendo.'] seu uiciosus erit.